 The first Friends board meeting of the year took place Feb.
 11, 2013, at the home of President Pam Weiner.
-Garden Curator Susan Wilkins discussed Wirth Park budget issues, progress on the Florilegium Project, a planned Spring prairie burn.
+Garden Curator Susan Wilkins discussed Wirth Park budget issues, progress on the Florilegium Project, and a planned Spring prairie burn.
 Proposals for Garden funding were submitted by Susan Wilkins for the Board to review.

 New newsletter editor Meleah Maynard presented her plan for the 2013 issues.
 Jim Proctor noted that initial invasive removal in the preservation zone around the Garden was completed and now more defined activity was needed.
 Director Jeff Lee was moving to Duluth but wanted to stay on the board, whereas David Krause wished to drop off.
 Donna Ahrens resigned from the Board.

 Below: Deep snow still around the Garden entrance on April 17th.
 Photo courtesy Minneapolis Park and Recreation Board.

-The Garden did not open until April 29th, the latest opening ever due to heavy snow and repeated snowfalls in April, including one of 9 inches at mid-month.
+The Garden did not open until April 29th, the second latest opening ever due to heavy snow and repeated snowfalls in April, including one of 9 inches at mid-month.
 This was just the reverse of 2012 when the last snow disappeared by March 7.
 (Notes on April weather over the years)

 Amidst the snow the next Friends board meeting was held on April 1 at the Kenwood Community Center.
 The MPRB (Minneapolis Park & Recreation Board) Planner for Wirth Park, Andrea Weber, attended and provided a summary of plans.
 A concept master plan for Wirth Park had been approved by the Park Board [pdf copy].
 She provided a slide showing the prioritization of projects that were both public and donor funded.
 Only the two top priorities had funding, whereas the request of $669,087 for Garden projects was fourth on the list.
 The remodel of the Wirth Pavilion was complete and a grand opening was scheduled for June.

 Susan Wilkins reported that the bees would be coming to the Garden again, bee-keeping done by Beez Kneez.
 The Conservation Corp Minnesota was to be back doing lots of buckthorn removal.